+1 Definitions

-- 1 Definitions - 1.1 Fire Weather means the threat of weather conditions conducive to supporting or accelerating the burning of areas of natural vegetation. - 2 Nationally-agreed services - 2.1 Table 2A below outlines those current Fire Weather Services that are nationally-agreed by the ANZEMC Standardisation of Bureau of Meteorology Hazards Services Taskforce.
+1.1 Fire Weather means the threat of weather conditions conducive to supporting or accelerating the burning of areas of natural vegetation.

+2 Nationally-agreed services

+2.1 Table A below outlines those current Fire Weather Services that are nationally-agreed by the ANZEMC Standardisation of Bureau of Meteorology Hazards Services Taskforce.
 A short description of these services, as well as whether it is a standard or supplementary service is also included.

-Table 2B outlines those Fire Weather Services that have not been nationally-agreed and which are subject to further work across key stakeholders.
-The numbering shown below is consistent with the contents of the Action Plan for Fire Weather Services contained within the ANZEMC Standardisation of Bureau of Meteorology Hazards Services Taskforce's Final Report. - 3 Status of all Hazard Services in Schedule 2 as at 22 January 2018.
+Table B outlines those Fire Weather Services that have not been nationally-agreed and which are subject to further work across key stakeholders.
+The numbering shown below is consistent with the contents of the Action Plan for Fire Weather Services contained within the ANZEMC Standardisation of Bureau of Meteorology Hazards Services Taskforce's Final Report.